slarry07/DevOps-Stage4-Infra/README.md

 - Start the application using Docker Compose

 #### Running Ansible
-The Terraform script copies the Ansible playbook to the VM and executes it.
-You can also manually run the playbook using:
+The Terraform script automatically transfers and executes the Ansible playbook on the VM.
+You can also run it manually:
 ```sh
 ansible-playbook -i inventory ansible-playbook.yml
 ```